Tips for a Better New Employee Orientation

 Follow up with a survey that focuses on content in ten days or so.
 Encourage feedback about what information the new employee would have liked to have received during the new employee orientation program.
 Find out what information was overload or unneeded.
 Incorporate the suggestions to improve your new employee orientation program.

 First impressions of your organization, both good and bad, are made the first day.
 Decide the objectives of your new employee orientation program.
 Meet those objectives honestly and positively.
-Successful integration will happen only if your new employee decides he has made a wise decision to join your organization.
+Successful integration will happen only if your new employee decides he or she has made a wise decision to join your organization.
 Your effective new employee orientation can help make or break that decision.

 A Positive Example of a Successful New Hire Orientation